deepsquare-io/deepsquare-client/README.md

 }
 ```

-For example, to run a simple hello world jobs with 1000 credits you can do.
+For example, to run a simple 'Hello World' job with 1000 credits, you can follow the instructions provided.
+In this example, we assume that you have an allowance of at least 1000 credits.
+You can establish this allowance either from the [nexus portal](https://app.deepsquare.run/) header or by using the setAllowance method.

 ```typescript
 import DeepSquareClient from "@deepsquare/deepsquare-client";